A Strong Advocate For The Division Of Marital Property

 - Real estate, including the marital home

-- Cars, trucks, boats and other motor vehicles
+- Cars, trucks, boats, and other motor vehicles

-- 401(k)s, pensions and IRAs
+- 401(k)s, pensions, and IRAs

 - Pets/companion animals

-Dividing property can be especially challenging if you and/or your spouse are facing unique financial issues, including when your home, after the payment of mortgages, has negative equity, also known as "under water," or if a parent has passed away and you stand to inherit assets that are currently tied up in probate, or if involved in a business dissolution (or anything related to business).
+Dividing property can be especially challenging if you and/or your spouse are facing unique financial issues, including when your home, after the payment of mortgages, has negative equity, also known as being “under water,” or if a parent has passed away and you stand to inherit assets that are currently tied up in probate, or if involved in a business dissolution (or anything related to business).
 In these special circumstances, hiring a knowledgeable family law attorney is critical to ensure that the division of marital property is equitable.

-Pets And Companion Animals
+Pets and Companion Animals

 Most people are unaware that the award of a companion animal, such as a dog or cat, is not addressed in Minnesota statutes or the judge made common law, and courts may treat animals as property.
 Barbara is a foremost expert on this subject in the country and can help you understand the hierarchy for how decisions are made if you have this kind of case.
 She encourages the courts and ADR/mediation providers to consider the best interests of both humans and companion animals, together with traditional criteria.